MattSegal/devblog/content/self-study-tools-vs-concepts.md

 You might know that recursion is a good method for "walking" trees.
 Pattern-matching a programming problem to a data structure will help you come up with solutions much faster.

-You can't know beforehand which computer science concepts will be useful for your tools.
+You can't know beforehand which computer science concepts will be useful.
-As far as I can tell, functional programming got "cool" and baked into tools in the last five years or so when the JavaScript ecosystem started flourishing.
+As far as I can tell, functional programming got "cool" and baked into some frontend tools in the last five years or so.
 I don't know what's next.
 You need to get a broad base of knowledge to navigate and demystify the programming landscape.

 Ok, so you should:

 - isolate yourself in a log cabin for four years
 - study computer science
 - return to civilisation
-- learn React
+- learn Git
 - get money

-Right?
+...right?

 ### What to learn first?

-- you cannot and will not learn all the concepts or all the tools up front, sample and cycle

-you want to learn functional programming because you read the redux docs

-- guitar teacher taught me upward spiral
-- rhythm, then melody, then harmony,
-- no guitar player goes into a cave for a month and practices nothing but rhythm

-* you will never understand security, but every time you will know a little more
+You can't sit down and just learn all of computer science, downloading it all into your brain like Neo hooked into the Matrix.
+You'll also struggle to learn new tools and frameworks without some computer science fundamentals.
+So, what to do?

+I think you should try a [spiral approach](https://en.wikipedia.org/wiki/Spiral_approach) to learning.
+You should learn a some theory, then explore some new tools, then try to build something practical.
+Repeat over and over.
+You won't necessarily learn everything in the "right order", but new ideas from one area will influence another.
+You might:

+- run into performance bottlenecks in your code and get interested in computational complexity
+- read about "pure functions" in the Redux docs and explore functional programming
+- complete a course on [compilers](https://mattsegal.dev/nand-to-tetris.html) and finally understand what all those pesky .class, .pyc and .dll files are doing on your computer

+This might seem like a random and haphazard approach, and it kind of is, but I don't think learning programming should be viewed as a big list of "things you must do".
+I've written more about that [in this post](https://mattsegal.dev/self-study-mindset-enthusiasm.html).

+If you are learning programming and you have only focused on learning frameworks and tools, then I encourage you to mix in some theoretical online courses as well.
+If you're immersed in a univeristy-style curriculum and haven't tried any modern programming tools - start using them now!